flimflam-austin/hugo-cms-test/site/content/quick_reads/20190905-quick-quotes-for-your-weekend-reading/index.md

 cards:
   - order: 0
     body: >-
-      > ‘I’ve ordered the FBI to conduct a supplemental investigation to update Judge Kavanaugh’s file.
-As the Senate has requested, this update must be limited in scope and completed in less than one week.’
+      > "I’ve ordered the FBI to conduct a supplemental investigation to update Judge Kavanaugh’s file.
+As the Senate has requested, this update must be limited in scope and completed in less than one week."

       Pres.
 Trump following the Senate Judiciary Cmte's request that he direct the FBI to update its investigation into Kavanaugh.
 The cmte's request